automateps/AutomatePS/Docs/Add-AMWorkflowLink.md

 # Add-AMWorkflowLink

 ## SYNOPSIS
-Adds a link between two objects in an AutoMate Enterprise workflow
+Adds a link between two objects in an Automate workflow

 ## SYNTAX